 He was here around October, but I haven’t seen him for many months.

-And that concludes the lone prepositions.
-Now we’ll move right along into other useful types of words and expressions for talking about time (and, yes, some of them do include prepositions!).
+Now that we’ve covered the main prepositions, we’ll move right along into other useful types of words and expressions for talking about time (and, yes, some of them do include prepositions!).

 9. A principios de